|Value||Eligibility||Open date||Close date|

 |Up to $18,500||

-This scholarship is valued at up to $18,500, the exact value will be determined by the selection committee and outlined in the successful recipient’s scholarship offer letter.
+This scholarship will have a maximum value of $18,500 for both full-time and part-time enrolled recipients, the exact value will be determined by the selection committee and outlined in the successful recipient’s scholarship offer letter.

-This scholarship was established by a bequest made in 1964 from Mr Thomas T Roberts, LRCP (Lond) BA, who was a lecturer at the Sydney Teachers College from 1908 to 1940 and at the University of Sydney from 1920 to 1940.
+This Scholarship is funded from the perpetual charitable trust established by the Estate of Mr Thomas T Roberts, LRCP (Lond) BA, who was a lecturer at the Sydney Teachers College from 1908 to 1940 and at the University of Sydney from 1920 to 1940.

 The scholarship is designed to support overseas travel for research or study and to enable the recipient to provide the benefit of their research or study to Education in Australia.

 a.
-This Scholarship was established by a bequest made in 1964 from Mr Thomas T Roberts, LRCP (Lond) BA, who was a lecturer at the Sydney Teachers College from 1908 to 1940 and at the University of Sydney from 1920 to 1940.
+This Scholarship is funded from the perpetual charitable trust established by the Estate of Mr Thomas T Roberts, LRCP (Lond) BA, who was a lecturer at the Sydney Teachers College from 1908 to 1940 and at the University of Sydney from 1920 to 1940.

 b.
 The Scholarship is designed to support overseas travel for research or study and to enable the recipient to provide the benefit of their research or study to Education in Australia.

 a.
-Applicants must have an unconditional offer of admission or be currently enrolled for full-time studies in a Masters by Research, Master of Philosophy or PhD within the Sydney School of Education and Social Work at the University of Sydney.
+The Scholarship is offered subject to the applicant having an unconditional offer of admission or being currently enrolled to study in a Masters by Research or PhD within the Sydney School of Education and Social Work at the University of Sydney.

 d.
-Applicants must demonstrate a need to undertake travel overseas to conduct research in education as part of their Masters by Research, Masters of Philosopy or PhD.
+Applicants must demonstrate a need to undertake travel overseas to conduct research in education as part of their Masters by Research or PhD.

 e.
 Applicants must be under 35 years of age.